 Non-bank lenders, similar to traditional banks, face heightened cybersecurity risks.
 The rapid expansion of financial tech is another threat to non-banks.
 Although most non-banks utilize the latest innovations, the fast evolution of tech keeps them on the verge of falling behind competitors.
 Subsequently, they must constantly innovate to retain their market edge.

-Lastly, competition from traditional banks is a growing threat for non-banks.
+Lastly, competition from traditional banks is a growing threat to non-banks.
 Major U.S. banks like Goldman Sachs are entering the FinTech field with huge investments.
-Traditional lenders are also streamlining their business models to offer equal or better customer service.
-This way, banks are attracting more customers who would previously prefer non-bank lenders.
+Traditional lenders are streamlining their business models to offer equal or better customer service.
+This way, banks attract more customers who previously preferred non-bank lenders.

 How Credit Risk Management Software Can Help